smorad/um_cisc_7404/03_mdp.typ

 ==
 Markov control processes let us control which states we visit #pause

-They do not tell us which states are good to visit #pause
+They do not tell us which states are good to visit, or provide a goal #pause

-How can we make optimal decisions if we cannot tell how good a decision is? #pause
+How can we make optimal decisions if we do not have a goal or objective? #pause

-We need something to tell us how good it is to be in a state!
+We need a way to determine "good" and "bad" decisions

 = Markov Decision Processes

 ==
 Markov decision processes (MDPs) add a measure of "goodness" to Markov control processes #pause

-We use a *reward function* $R$ to measure the goodness of being in a specific state #pause
+We use a *reward function* $R$ to measure the goodness of a specific state #pause

 #side-by-side(align: center)[
   Sutton and Barto: